*This project was featured on Shutterfly and Bob Vila

 Fill it in with some wood filler and sand it down.

-I didn’t get many pictures after this because I was busy helping, but you can watch my YouTube video below.
+I didn’t get many pictures after this because I was busy helping, but you can watch my YouTube video linked above.

 It’s important to get all the dust, dirt and debris or else it will be stuck inside your liquid glass forever!
 We used an air pressure hose on it and a tack cloth to ensure we weren’t getting any dust or hair trapped in the DIY guitar pick table.

 Then, we made sure the table was completely level.

 We followed the directions inside the box.

 We used 2 boxes of epoxy because we needed the thickness of the epoxy thicker than 1/16 (the guitar picks are about 1/16 thickness and the epoxy needs to cover them.

 After pouring the epoxy on the table, we used a squeegee to level it.
 And a natural brush (used for oil based paints/stains) for the sides of the table.

 TIP!You don’t need a squeegee.
 Get a board (make sure it’s level) and it needs to be wider than the width of the table.
 You and a friend stand on opposite sides of the table.
 Each of you, together, run the board across the table.
 This would ensure it would be completely flush with the frame.

 After you have the epoxy completely spread out and level, you’re going to see bubbles and imperfections.
 But don’t freak out!
 THAT’S NORMAL.